 Stipend and Terms of Internship

-The application period for 2016 Simmons internships has closed.
-Thank you to all applicants!
-Please check back later this year for 2017 Simmons internship opportunities.
-For more information about the Simmons Graduate Internship Program, contact HistoryInternship@TheHenryFord.org or Saige Jedele, Simmons Internship Coordinator, The Henry Ford, 20900 Oakwood Blvd., Dearborn, MI 48124-5029.
+The application period for 2019 Simmons Internships has closed.
+Thank you to all our applicants!
+Please check back early next year for 2020 Simmons Internship opportunities.
+For more information about the Simmons Graduate Internship Program, contact HistoryInternship@TheHenryFord.org or Sophia Kloc, Office Administrator and Simmons Internship Coordinator, The Henry Ford 20900 Oakwood Blvd., Dearborn, MI 48124-5029.

 Clark Travel-to-Collections Research Fellowship

 The Clark Travel-to-Collections Fellowship provides support for research using the automotive history collections of The Henry Ford.
 The generous donation of the Henry Austin Clark, Jr. Library in 1991 substantially increased these collections.
 Applications are welcomed from researchers who want to use the automotive history collections and plan to publish or publicly present the results of their research.
 Researchers from all disciplines are welcome and may include doctoral candidates, automotive researchers, journalists, teachers, librarians, museum curators, archivists, and students.
 The grant covers a minimum two-week period up to a maximum of two months.
 The research may cover any area of automotive history, and may include design, manufacturing, marketing, industrial policy, corporate history, or labor relations.
 Research should be directed toward production of a specific publication or scholarly work, such as an article, book chapter, lecture, or film.
 The Clark Travel-to-Collections Grant Program is supported by the Henry Austin Clark, Jr. Endowment Fund.

 Grant Amount and Terms of Grant